-For phpDocumentor to work you must specify at least a directory or file to scan, or have this information in a configuration file. phpDocumentor won't assume that you want to document the directory from where you run the command.
+For phpDocumentor to work you must specify at least a directory or file to scan, or have this information in a file. phpDocumentor won't assume that you want to document the directory from where you run the command.

 In this guide we are going to explain how to generate documentation for your application and how to tune it to your liking. phpDocumentor supports a wide range of options related to the generation of documentation that can help you.